 Stipend housing is a good choice if you want more control over where you stay and what you spend.
 Tax-free stipends for travelers can really help with the cost of living for your traveling medical career.

 Keep in mind that the stipend amount will depend on where your assignment is.
 For example, you’ll receive a higher stipend if you take a travel job in Los Angeles, CA versus a travel job in Des Moines, IA.
 Plus, if you decide to go with a temporary housing unit that costs more than your stipend, you’re responsible for paying the difference.
 On the flip side, if you move into a home that’s less than the stipend you receive, you get to pocket the extra cash.

 Fusion Medical Staffing has recommended hotel sites and extended stay companies with negotiated rates to keep costs down and keep you on budget.
 When you become a Fusion traveler, you get discounted codes to use at places like:

 - Extended Stay America

 Is furnished housing worth it?

-Pets are like family, so naturally you want to bring your furry travel buddy.
-Pet friendly housing for Travelers is a top request among traveling medical professionals, but just like renting a year-round, permanent home, there can sometimes be restrictions on your canine or feline pal.
-A lot of housing search sites will have a “pet-friendly” filter to search by and offer housing with pets in mind, like Abodo, Bring Fido, MyApartmentMap, My New Place, and People With Pets.
-Additionally, there are some steps you can take to ensure you lock down your pet friendly housing:
+Pets are like family, so naturally, you want to bring your furry travel buddy along.
+Pet-friendly housing for travelers is a top request among traveling medical professionals, but just like renting a year-round, permanent home, there can sometimes be restrictions on your canine or feline pal.

 Read your lease